utk-eecs-crumpton-tas/cs102-handbook/docs/env-setup/mac.md

 To add extensions to vscode, hit `cmd+shift+x`.

-Install the following extensions:
+Search for and install the following extensions:

-- `ms-vscode.cpptools-extension-pack`
+- `ms-vscode.cpptools-extension-pack` aka `C/C++ Extension Pack`

 ## VSCode Explorer